 Their homeplace is within sight of the park.
 With some other people, Mr. Covington and his brother, Mr. R. Y. Covington, began a Ford dealership in Rural Hall which was active for approximately 35 years.
 At their deaths, they were the second oldest Ford dealership in North Carolina.
 Mr. and Mrs. Covington were very active in local civic organizations and the Rural Hall Church of Christ throughout their lifetime.
 Mr. Numa Oliver Covington passed away on January 23, 1969, and Mrs. Emma Tuttle Covington passed away on April 18, 1981.

 Travel north on University Parkway into Rural Hall.
-Turn left onto Summit Street (across from 4 Brothers BP Station).
-At stop sign, turn left onto Church Street.
-Covington Memorial Park is on the right.
+Turn left onto Park Street.
+Turn right at stop sign onto Church Street.
+Covington Memorial Park is on the left.